sramteke171/javascript-oop/readme.md

 - Create a class that inherits from another using the `extends` and `super` keywords

 ## Overview
-Today's day-long workshop on Object Oriented Programming and Object Oriented JavaScript will be broken up in to 3 sections followed by a mini-lab at the end of the day:
+This day-long workshop on Object Oriented Programming and Object Oriented JavaScript is broken up in to 3 sections followed by a mini-lab.

+The first section covers Object Oriented Programming generally and at a high level.
+This will be one of the few times during WDI where we "lecture".
+For the first hour and a half of today's lesson, we'll present the basics of object oriented programming as they apply across object-oriented programming languages.
+We'll then dive into the JavaScript syntax of OOP in the second section - how we define a class, how we create attributes, how we extend classes - all things that will make sense after the first section of the class.

+After we break for lunch, we'll continue discussing OOP in JavaScript but it'll be more practical: we'll define and work with classes together and you'll complete a couple of short exercises, all as part of section three of this workshop.
+We'll finish off the workshop with a mini-lab where you will take what you've learned about OOP and go build something.

+Why is this workshop structured this way?
+The principles of OOP that we're going to discuss apply generally across languages, not just JavaScript.
+So it'll be important to understand them when we go to learn our second object oriented programming language: Ruby.
+It's also important to understand OOP at a high level and separate from a particular language.
+At the end of the day, OOP is a *paradigm*: it's a way of thinking about software development.

 **Part 1:**